 Observations are dynamically programmed 24/7 by our autonomous scheduling software.
 Users submit requests for observations and download their images through our web interface.
 Alternatively, users may write their own software to interact with our observatory through APIs.
 Data are fully processed to be science-ready and are publicly available.

-Since 2008 we have developed many resources to support educational projects in astronomy, including Space Book (our astronomy text book), Star in a Box (an interactive tool for investigating stars’ lives), Messier Bingo (an interactive game to explore types of astronomical objects and observe them) and Asteroid Tracker (a citizen science project to observe and investigate asteroids).
+Since 2008 we have developed many resources to support educational projects in astronomy, including Space Book (our astronomy text book), Star in a Box (an interactive tool for investigating stars’ lives), Messier Bingo (an interactive game to explore types of astronomical objects and observe them) and Serol's Cosmic Explorers (a virtual learning environment with sets of observing challenges and stories).

-Our education program currently has 7 education partners and has reached an estimated 15,000 students across the world.
-By working with our education partners many of our students have won state science fairs, published peer-reviewed papers, and even been awarded college/university scholarships.
+Our education program currently has 19 education partners and has reached an estimated 15,000 students across the world.
+By working with our education partners many of our students have won state science fairs, published peer-reviewed papers, given talks at international conferences on their research, and been awarded college/university scholarships.
 You can see a full list of current education partners on our Education Partners web page.